RobRendell/gTove/README.md

 ### Interacting with the Tabletop

 Back on the tabletop, the gestures or mouse interactions are consistent across the app:
-* Single finger tap or left mouse click to bring up a menu relating to the thing you clicked or tapped.
+* Single finger tap or left mouse click to select or bring up a menu relating to the thing you clicked or tapped.
 The options available depend on whether you own the tabletop or not.
   * The miniature menu includes options like making the miniature lie down/stand up, editing its name label, changing its scale, duplicating it or removing it from the tabletop.
   * The map menu includes options such as covering or uncovering the whole map with fog of war (as long as the map has a